IQTLabs/SkyScan/README.md

 3. [Configure Camera](./configure-camera.md)

 ## System Operation
-After the system has been installed, follow the steps below to setup the hardware and start the software.
+After the system has been installed, follow the steps below to set up the hardware and start the software.

 - [Hardware](hardware.md)
 - [Software](software.md)

 ## Additional Information
-Other helpful information about this project
+Other helpful information about this project:

 - [Setting up dev containers in VS Code](devcontainers.md)
 - [System design notes](design.md)